lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 <else>    d := h(b)
 ```
 This is a much harder invariant to check on the IR: linearity would no longer be
-enforceable as a syntactic constraint on the minIR graph as in Definition 3.?,
+enforceable as a syntactic constraint on the minIR graph as in {{% refdefinition "minirdef" %}},
 but would instead depend on the semantics of the operations to establish
 mutual exclusivity of control flow[^nophinodes].
 Forbidding arbitrary branching in minIR and resorting instead to